 In fact, a recent webinar hosted by the International Association for Contract & Commercial Management highlighted “five growing risks that justify the need” for dedicated contract managers and an efficient system: (1) growing dependence on third parties; (2) increased regulations and stricter compliance standards; (3) internationalism; (4) the need for more executive leadership oversight; (5) and greater coordination and collaboration amongst a company’s departments.

-As companies outsource more and work with more international companies, a streamlined system led by a productive contract manager is crucial for managing external suppliers, creating better documentation that crosses cultural and linguistic differences and staying ahead of local, state, national and international regulations.
-In addition, contract managers need to balance the legal and business aspects of the position as leadership asks them to be more involved in the business side and coordinate with the procurement, sales, accounting and finance and compliance departments.
+As companies outsource more and work with more international companies, a streamlined system led by a productive contract manager is important for managing external suppliers, creating better documentation that crosses cultural and linguistic differences and staying ahead of local, state, national and international regulations.
+In addition, contract management managers need to balance the legal and business aspects of the position as leadership asks them to be more involved in the business side and coordinate with the procurement, sales, accounting and finance and compliance departments.

 While good contract managers must have great organization and communications skills and know how to drive the contract process, Contract Management Software, such as the one offered by ConvergePoint, can help expedite their processes.
 Software can help prioritize contract requests and approvals, produce ad hoc reports, track contracts’ statuses in real-time, send automated alerts about contractual obligations, renewals and expirations, and more.